 Just be thankful these creepers don’t explode (get my reference?)

-Complete eradication of Virginia Creeper is very difficult.
+Complete eradication of this vine is very difficult.
 Hand-pulling the weeds when they are young is helpful but isn’t fully effective as result of the vine’s extensive root system.
 If hand removing this vine is already part of your landscape maintenance – perfect.
 Herbicide treatment is possible, but will also take multiple applications for complete control.
 Building hand-pulling Virginia Creeper can help keep the population minimal and manageable for homeowners, so it will not proliferate excessively.

 - Size/Form: The woody vines grow upwards into the canopies of trees, reaching heights of 60 – 100 feet long.
 Branches are alternately arranged.